-Required to Graduate : 128 credit hours 0 with an AAS degree may transfer in up to 77 credit ng the following: of Integrated Studies Areas of Emphasis) 15-24 credit.
-5 OCTC GER course GER Science, S Social/Behavioral Science, Eng 101, GER n nath GER comp uter, His 101/102/104/105 18 credits GER transfer credits possible: Eng 161, Com 9 credits KCTCS Free Elect ives up to 18 credits General Education Re equirement (total): 45 credit hours Including BU 0 GER courses: modern language, and social/ behavioral science e GERs, in addit ion to 12 hours of upper-division: theology , literature, philosophy, and d fine arts 18 BU credit hours Major Subject Requir rements: 48-57 credit hours No more than 30 ho ours in any one discipline At least 15 hours for or each area of concentration - 24 100- and 200-level courses from KCT CS as ONE of of Concentration; ijor courses at the 200-level must be counted ed first before - level courses ······································ 24 and did haven r-division credit hours in the major (Univer rsity policy) 24 credit hours IS 499 UD Senior Capstone 3 3 UD Theology Literature 3 UD Fine Arts 3 UD 5

-INTEGRATED STUDIES

-UD Philosophy 3

-UD 3

-UD 3

-UD 3
+KCTCS graduates with an AAS degree may transfer in up to 77 credit hours, including the following:

+AAS degree (ONE of Integrated Studies Areas of Emphasis) 15-24 credits

+OCTC GER courses:

+GER Science, Social/Behavioral Science, Eng 101, GER math

+GER computer, His 101/102/104/105

+Additional OCTC GER transfer credits possible:

+Eng 161, Com 181, Eng 102 9 credits KCTCS Free Electives up to 18 credits

+General Education Requirement (total):

+Including BU GER courses: modern language, and social/behavioral science GERs, in addition to 12 hours of upper-division: theology, literature, philosophy, and fine arts

+18 BU credit hours

+Major Subject Requirements:

+48-credit hours

+- No more than 30 hours in any one discipline - At least 15 hours for each area of concentration - MAY include up to 24 100- and 200-level courses from KCTCS as ONE of the Areas of Concentration;

+all KCTCS major courses at the 200-level must be counted first before adding 100-level courses

+Must have 24 upper-division credit hours in the major (University policy) 24 credit hours

+• When at least 32 of the required 48 hours for the major have been completed, students must register for the 3-credit-hour online Senior Capstone course, in which they review writing skills and submit a paper demonstrating appropriate coursework integration and reflection on possible career options.
+This course in included in the 48-hour requirement for the major and may be counted as three credits toward fulfilling any one of the chosen areas of concentration.

-To total 128 credit hours
+To total 120 credit hours